Create GPTs to Automate Supply Chain Analytics

 ❓ Do you have an idea?
 Please share it in the comment section!

-Now that I have introduced my approach to designing this GPT, we can explore how to improve it by adding additional modules.
+Now that I have introduced my approach to designing this GPT, we can explore how adding additional modules can improve it.

 Create the Supply Chain Analytics “Super Agent”